 5. Blue ATF.
 A standard ATF that is printed on blue paper.
 The blue ATF is used to denote a Marginal event.
-Blue ATFs are also used to outline Student Monitoring Status requirements.

 6. Check Ride (SXX90).
 A flight check in any stage of training.

 7. Class Advisor.
 An instructor assigned to provide counseling and guidance to a specific class throughout the applicable syllabus.